atomikos/transactions-essentials/README.md

 ### Contributing

+DO NOT COMMIT/PUSH TO THIS REPOSITORY DIRECTLY!
+WE OVERWRITE IT WHENEVER WE MERGE PULL REQUESTS.

 Please fork and send a pull request when you have a contribution ready for our review.

 For an enhancement or larger feature, create a GitHub issue first to discuss.